jakeaaron/MultiCurrencyFormatter/README.md

 MultiCurrencyFormatter.newInstance(viewLifecycleOwner, editText)
 ```

-`MultiCurrencyFormatter` listens for the `LifecycleOwner#onDestroy` event to clear out its reference to the `EditText`.
+`MultiCurrencyFormatter` listens for the `LifecycleOwner#onDestroy` event to clear out its reference to the `EditText` to avoid leaking its `context`.
 This means that the consumer doesn't need to worry about manually clearing out the view reference.
 When `MultiCurrencyFormatter` is instantiated, it registers the internal `CurrencyTextWatcher` with the `EditText` in order to listen to text input changes.

 By default, the `MultiCurrencyFormatter` uses the default locale associated with the device to parse and format values.
 The locale dictates the `Currency` value, which then dictates the currency symbol.
 This means that in most cases, changing the locale will end up doing the correct thing in relation to the `Currency` and symbol.
 However, there is additional functionality in case more granular usage is needed.